CHAPTER 6: KNOWLEDGE

 I will suppose that ... some evil demon with extreme power and cunning has used all his energies to deceive me.
 I will consider that the sky, the air, the earth, colors, shapes, sound, and all other external things are nothing but deluded dreams, which this genius has used as traps for my judgment.
 I will consider myself as having no hands, no eyes, no flesh, no blood, nor any senses, but falsely believing that I have all these things.
 [Meditations, 1]

-A second common attack on radical skepticism is that we can't live as skeptics in our normal lives.
-Sure, there is the occasional odd ball, like the finger-wiggling ancient philosopher described earlier.
+A second common attack on radical skepticism is that we cannot behave as skeptics in our normal lives.
+Sure, there is the occasional eccentric skeptic, like the finger-wiggling ancient philosopher described earlier.
 But if we persistently doubted everything, then we wouldn't eat when hungry, move from the path of speeding cars, or a thousand other things that we do during a typical day.
-We'd hesitate and question everything, but never act.
+We would hesitate and question everything, but never act.
 Radical skeptics have not been impressed with this argument either.
 According to Hume, we have natural beliefs that direct our normal behavior and override our skeptical doubts.
 As legitimate as radical skepticism is, nature doesn't give us the option to act on it.
 He makes this point here:

 Most fortunately it happens, that since reason is incapable of dispelling these clouds [of skepticism], nature herself suffices to that purpose, and cures me of this philosophical melancholy. . . .
 I dine, I play a game of backgammon, I converse, and am merry with my friends; and when, after three or four hours' amusement, I would return to these speculations, they appear so cold, and strained, and ridiculous, that I cannot find in my heart to enter into them any further.
 [Treatise, 1.4.7]